 Compression garments are a critical aspect of any treatment for lipedema.
 When we look at compression therapy, we have three goals in mind for you to achieve.
 The first is to reduce any discomfort or aching you are having while supporting overall tissue health.
 The second is to streamline a distorted or uneven shape while helping to improvement your limb movement.
 The third goal is to reduce edema and reduce any interstitial fluid forming while helping your lymphatic system return.
 Overall, these three goals are necessary for you to properly handle any symptoms of lipedema.

-Now that you know more about compression sleeves, you can see the benefit of them.
+Now that you know more about compression sleeves, you can see their benefit of them.
 However, wearing these compression sleeves can be difficult for those with lipedema.
 Disproportionate fat tissue may not allow the sleeves to fit exact.
 Instead, you can wear various sleeves for a layered approach.
 This will allow you to have comprehensive coverage around your arms and legs.
 For your legs, consider wearing compression shorts along with high compression garments to cover your entire leg.
-Discussions with your physician will help find the right coverage for you.
+Discussions with your physician will help find the right coverage for you or contact us today.